 Frog ponds have been progressively constructed commensurate with adjacent development.
-In 2021, frog pond construction was fully completed across the Aura site, resulting in the realignment of the Wallum Sedge Frog northern, central and southern movement corridors.
-Frog ponds were constructed in accordance with the Wallum Sedge Frog Management Plan, with continual improvements made to the design based on monitoring data collected.
+In 2022, the majority of frog pond construction was fully completed across the Aura site, resulting in the realignment of the Wallum Sedge Frog northern, central and southern movement corridors.
+Frog ponds were constructed in accordance with the Wallum Sedge Frog Management Plan (WSFMP), with continual improvements made to the design based on monitoring data collected.
+There are currently only five remaining frog ponds to be constructed.